- The black mamba is one of the most venomous snakes in the world and is known for its large size and aggressive behavior.

 - Black mambas can grow up to 14 feet in length, but the average size is around 8-9 feet.

-The Black mamba is an incredibly venomous snake native to sub-Saharan Africa.
+The black mamba is an incredibly venomous snake native to sub-Saharan Africa.
 It belongs to the Elapidae family and is often more aggressive than other species of venomous snakes.
 This snake is amazingly fast and can often reach 12 mph in speed!
-Although it is widely feared in Africa due to its venom and ability to strike several times at high speeds, it is also exceptionally long.
-So how big is the largest Black Mamba Snake ever recorded?

 About the Black Mamba